Gizmachi

 Gizmachi is an American heavy metal band from Newburgh, New York, formed in 1998.
-They are signed to Big Orange Clown Records a subsidiary of Sanctuary Records owned by Shawn "Clown" Crahan.
+They are signed to Big Orange Clown Records, a subsidiary of Sanctuary Records owned by Shawn "Clown" Crahan.
 Gizmachi was one of the bands on the second stage of Ozzfest in 2005.
-Vocalist Sean Kane also appeared on Mushroomhead's Savior Sorrow album, on the track "Tattoo".
-The band had Soilwork frontman Björn "Speed" Strid handle the vocals on this forthcoming record, which was produced/engineered by Jay Hannon (Byzantine, Gods Below Us) and mixed by Mark Lewis (DevilDriver, The Black Dahlia Murder).
-Strid commented of his involvement:"Being a part of the new Gizmachi record was one of the most challenging adventures I've experienced.
+The band had Soilwork frontman Björn "Speed" Strid handle the vocals on their most recent album, 2021's Omega Kaleid, which was produced/engineered by Jay Hannon (Byzantine, Gods Below Us) and mixed by Mark Lewis (DevilDriver, The Black Dahlia Murder).
+Strid commented of his involvement: "Being a part of the new Gizmachi record was one of the most challenging adventures I've experienced.
 I can honestly say that I've grown as a metal singer since recording these vocals."

+Vocalist Sean Kane is also a member of The Black Dots of Death, a group that includes Slipknot's Shawn "Clown" Crahan.
+Kane also appeared on Mushroomhead's Savior Sorrow album, on the track "Tattoo".